Khyber Khan

-Asghar Khan and Khyber Khan were considered among the likely successors to President Ayub Khan during the collapse of his regime.
+Air Vice Marshal Khyber Khan and retired Air Marshal Asghar Khan were considered among the likely successors to President Ayub Khan during the collapse of his regime.
 Khyber was described as "a young, energetic, and popular air force officer in his early forties - who happens to look very much like a younger Ayub Khan."

-Early life
+Early life and education

 Mohammad Khyber Khan was born into a Pashtun family on 15 March 1924 in Pabbi, near Peshawar.
 He received his early education from Government Gordon College in Rawalpindi.